parejadan/bopflow/docs/README.md

 Extremely useful for debugging purpose, you can set breakpoints anywhere.
 You can compile all the keras fitting functionalities with gradient tape using the `run_eagerly` argument in model.compile.
 From my limited testing, all training methods including GradientTape, keras.fit, eager or not yeilds similar performance.
-But graph mode is still preferred since it's a tiny bit more efficient.

 ### @tf.function